 The upper half of the trail used to follow an old logging road that lead to a viewpoint from which you could see some old growth in the distance.
 Throwing a bone to hikers, the Bureau of Land Management constructed a new trail that actually passes through some old growth.
 The old trail has been closed.

 The trailhead is about a 10-minute drive from Highway 101.
 From Eureka, head south on Highway 101.
 Just outside of town, take the Elk River Road exit (small brown Headwaters Reserve signs point the way).
 Turn left, cross over the freeway, and turn right onto Elk River Road.
 This scenic road passes through a lush green valley with two covered bridges off to your right.
 Continue to the end of the road, where you’ll find the trailhead and a parking lot.

 The trail starts as a paved, wheelchair-accessible road that undulates gently up-and-down through mixed woodland.
 Although the woods have clearly been logged, there aren’t a lot of stumps to be seen.
 Nontheless, a few immense stumps suggest that this valley might have once looked like Prairie Creek.
-The sizable creek rushes along some 20 feet below the trail and is often visible.
+The sizable creek rushes along below the trail and is often visible.
 Numerous interpretive signs describe the history of the area.

 Passing the Falk townsite, the road narrows and its surface turns to well-packed gravel, placed here as part of a road-to-trail conversion in 2010.
 The up-and-down undulations increase; they can make the return trip unexpectedly tiring if you’re expecting it to be all downhill.